peuris/slackgptbot/README.md

 # Introduction
-openAI ChatGPT integrated into slack
+openAI ChatGPT integrated into slack with Python

 ## Getting Started
 to use this repository, install required packages: